 Canterbury celebrates its anniversary not on the actual date of its founding (16 December), but on Show Day, held by the Agricultural and Pastoral Association each November.
 At the Christchurch Showgrounds ‘town and country mingle more freely than in any other metropolitan centre of New Zealand’.
 1

-In 2002, sheep numbers reached 4,931,565.
-But this represented only 12.5% of the national flock, compared with 21.7% in 1885.
+In 2012 there were 3,440,983 sheep in the region.
+This represented 11% of the national flock, compared with 21.7% in 1885.

-Today, on small holdings, especially around Christchurch, farmers grow vegetables and fruit, and raise poultry.
+Today, on smallholdings, especially around Christchurch, farmers grow vegetables and fruit, and raise poultry.
 Apple and other fruit orchards have been planted in the sun-trap valleys of the Port Hills and at Loburn.
 Some Ellesmere farmers grow vegetables for freezing in a plant near Hornby.

 Construction of a major irrigation scheme in the Amuri district began in 1977.
 Water flowed into the main race from the Waiau River in 1980.
 The smaller Balmoral scheme, with an intake on the Hurunui River, was begun in 1981.
 Farmers outside the schemes sank bores and used spray equipment.